Compilation

 Classes inside this package transform raw table data into cohesive data object, easier to manipulate.

-As such, they provide utility methods to grant access to their data like collection of features for both nodes and edges.
+As such, they provide utility methods to grant access to their data like collection of features for both nodes and

 They are also responsible for the querying, and the memory handling of the lazily loaded details.